Overview of Anxiety Disorders in Children and Adolescents

 View Patient Education

 Anxiety disorders are characterized by fear, worry, or dread that greatly impairs the ability to function normally and that is disproportionate to the circumstances at hand.
 Anxiety may result in physical symptoms.
-Diagnosis is clinical.
+Diagnosis is usually based on history.
 Treatment is with behavioral therapy and medications, usually selective serotonin reuptake inhibitors (SSRIs).

 Kids and Mental Health Part I